anchorchat/anchor-ui/CONTRIBUTING.md

 ### Issue Guidelines

-Please begin the title with '[ComponentName]' where appropriate, and use a succint description. "doesn't work" doesn't help others find similar issues.
+Please begin the title with '[ComponentName]' where appropriate, and use a brief description. "doesn't work" doesn't help others find similar issues.

 Please don't group multiple topics into one issue, but instead each should be its own issue.